telstra/MessagingAPI-SDK-node/README.md

 <https://dev.telstra.com/content/messaging-api#operation/getSubscription>.

 The function `numbers.get` can be used to get the current subscription.

 It takes no arguments.
-It returns an object with the following
-properties:

--   `destinationAddress`: The phone number that a message can be sent to.
--   `activeDays`: The number of days left on the subscription.

 For example: